shulai/qonda/docs/guide.rst

 foreground         Callable or constant   ``QBrush`` or ``QColor`` ForegroundRole Color/brush used to paint the value on the
                                                                                   widget or field.
-If it's a callable it receives the entity as argument. flags              dict, keys are
+If it's a callable it receives the entity as argument. mime               Callable                object                                 A callable returning data representing the item in order to be serialized in a call to mimeData().
+See Drag 'n Drop support. flags              dict, keys are
                    ``Qt.ItemFlags``,      bool                                    Flags of the Interview model item, such as values are callables                                           the item being enabled, editable or